DocumentWDP-2

 7.1 Format Validation

-5. No special characters (no hyphens, underscores, spaces, etc.)
+5. MUST NOT contain special characters (no hyphens, underscores, spaces, etc.)

 7.2 Validation Examples